CDCgov/NEDSS-SystemAdminGuide/docs/6_microservices_deployment/6_data_ingestion.md

 1. Please use the values file supplied as part of nbs-helm-vX.Y.Z.zip file.
 Use this [link](https://github.com/CDCgov/nbs-helm/releases) to download the zip file (scroll down to the **Assets** listed for the latest or previous releases).
 The `values.yaml` file should be under `charts\dataingestion-service\values.yaml`.
    Values for **ECR repository**, **ECR image tag**, **db server endpoints**, **MSK(Kafka) bootstrap server**, and **ingress host** should be provided in the `values.yaml` file.
 2. Confirm that the following DNS entry were created and pointed to the network load balancer in front of your Kubernetes cluster (make sure this is the **ACTIVE NLB** provisioned via `nginx-ingress` in the base install steps).
 This should be done in your authoritative DNS service (e.g., Route 53).
-   Please replace `http://example.com` with the appropriate domain name in the `values.yaml` file.
+   Please replace EXAMPLE_DOMAIN with the appropriate domain name in the `values.yaml` file.
+Refer [Table](/NEDSS-SystemAdminGuide/docs/4_initial_kubernetes_deployment/1_nginx_ingress_deployment.html#deploy-nginx-ingress-controller-on-the-kubernetes-cluster).
    DataIngestion service Application – e.g., data.site_name.example_domain.com
 3. Update the image repository and tag with the following:
     ```yaml